christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 ## Migrating Repositories

-At this point, I have a working git server that works with both SSH and read-only access.
+At this point, we have a working git server that works with both SSH and read-only access.

 For each of the repositories I had hosted a different provider, I executed the